edwardsqrt-1/UI-286-Operating-System/README.md

 - Link object files together from compiling kernel
     - `wlink name '.\kernel.bin' output raw offset=0x700 format dos file '*.obj' order clname CODE offset=0x700 clname DATA offset=0x3000`

 - The generated kernel.bin file must then be placed within the floppy disk image boot.img.
-This can be done with a program such as PowerISO, just as long as kernel.bin is the first file ever placed on the disk (the bootloader will not look past the first entry).
+This can be done with a program such as PowerISO, just as long as kernel.bin is the first file ever placed on the disk and that snake.286 is the second (the bootloader will not look past the first entry).
 Files and folders can then be added as necessary.

 ## Commands Implemented